What is Mentoring?

 How does the Program work?

-Program fees for 2018 are likely to be in the order of $350 + GST, a fraction of what you would pay for similar programs in the commercial market.
+Program administration fees for 2018 will be $350 + GST, a fraction of what you would pay for similar programs in the commercial market (Please note that this is not a fee for service from your Mentor).
 This is made possible primarily through the Mentors donating their time and expertise.
 When you meet your Mentor, be sure to thank them for their generosity!

 Mentees are responsible for maintaining ongoing contact with their Mentor, with organisation of these meetings being the responsibility of the Mentee - this is really important and will be pivotal to your success.
 The format of the relationship will be determined by the pair and may include e-mail, Skype, phone or face-to-face meetings.